appdotnet/api-spec/content/docs/resources/user/index.md

-## User
+# User

-A user is the central object utilized by the App.net Stream API.
-They have usernames, follow other users, and post content for their followers.
+A User is the central object of the App.net APIs.
+User objects have usernames, follow other users, and post content for their followers.

 ### Example User object